 Local setup¶

-Before you can start building agentic workflows in Opaque, you’ll need a few things set up locally.
-This quick setup guide walks you through what’s required to use the Opaque Python SDK and connect to your secure workflows from your local machine.
+Before you can start using agentic workflows from your local machine, you’ll need a short one-time setup.
+This guide walks you through what’s required to use the OPAQUE Python SDK and connect to secure workflows from your local environment.

 Prerequisites¶